jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 **JupyterHub** is the central piece that provides multi-user login capabilities.
-Despite this, the end user only briefly interacts with JupyterHub and most of the actual Jupyter session does not relate to the hub at all: the hub mainly handles authentication and creating (jargon: spawning) the single-user server.
+Despite this, the end user only briefly interacts with JupyterHub and most of the actual Jupyter session does not relate to the hub at all: the hub mainly handles authentication and creating (JupyterHub calls it "spawning") the single-user server.
 In short, anything which is related to *starting* the user's workspace/environment is about JupyterHub, anything about *running* usually isn't.

-If you have problems connecting the authentication, spawning, and the proxy (explained below), the issues is usually with JupyterHub.
+If you have problems connecting the authentication, spawning, and the proxy (explained below), the issue is usually with JupyterHub.
 To debug, JupyterHub has extensive logs which get printed to its console and can be used to discover most problems.